jellefishe/CritterCam/README.md

 	Sensors:
 		Monitor the temperature and humidity through the Winform App Status Indicator:
-		A few LED’s to signal the systems status
+		A few LEDs to signal the system status
 	MicroSD Card Integration:
 		Store captured images or video on a microSD card for local storage.
 	User Interface (WinForms App):